Kathy's Park, a Fairway couple's project to honor their daughter's legacy, takes shape

 - A $14,000 irrigation system with a 3-year maintenance agreement.

-- The $375,900 for Mega KC’s contract, which includes site work, installation of the water feature and fencing, and the coordination between the three subcontractors.
+- A $375,900 contract wit Mega KC, which includes site work, installation of the water feature and fencing, and the coordination between the three subcontractors.
 City staff and Mega KC will work together to lower the price to a number both the city and the Lyon family are comfortable with, Soeken told the Post.

 Mayor Melanie Hepperly said when the park is finished, the city hopes to have a soft opening event in April during which the city can express its gratitude for the Lyon family — though Hepperly has thanked them numerous times throughout the process.
 Councilmember David Watkins also thanked the Lyons during the city council meeting.